By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 951|Pages: 2|5 min read

 Similarly, in that it enables greater reader comprehension, What is History? is not written in what would typically be considered an academic manner.
-This is not to say that the book is not sophisticated and intellectual in the theory that it is explaining, but because compared to many Historical publications, E H Carr selects to use a more everyday choice of vocabulary as to allow the book to be accessible to a wider audience; both intellectuals and non-academics.
-This aids Carr in his aims and is effective in convincing more people that his interpretation is logically sound as non-academics can understand the basics of the argument, yet simultaneously historians can analyse the argument in a scholastic method to appreciate the reasoning behind Carr’s viewpoint.
+This is not to say that the book is not sophisticated and intellectual in the theory that it is explaining, but because compared to many Historical publications, E.H.
+Carr selects to use a more everyday choice of vocabulary as to allow the book to be accessible to a wider audience; both intellectuals and non-academics.
+This aids Carr in his aims and is effective in convincing more people that his interpretation is logically sound as non-academics can understand the basics of the argument, yet simultaneously historians can analyze the argument in a scholastic method to appreciate the reasoning behind Carr’s viewpoint.
+Additionally, the succinct nature of the publication means that it is not very time-consuming to read, thus making it appeal to those looking for a clear and concise study of historiography.
+This fact also makes the book extremely useful to students of History as it gives a well-detailed yet not over-explained outline of historiography and the relation between historians and History.

-Despite What is History? being a tremendously successful book in presenting E H Carr’s interpretation, it does have some reason for criticism.
+Despite What is History? being a tremendously successful book in presenting E.H.
+Carr’s interpretation, it does have some reason for criticism.
 Being an expert on the Soviet Union in the decade following the Bolshevik claim of power, Carr has a tendency to often write about key Bolshevik figures from Lenin to Trotsky to Stalin.
-Take the following passage from the book: ‘If he were required to consider the causes of the Bolshevik revolution, he might name Russia's successive military defeats, the collapse of the Russian economy under pressure of war, the effective propaganda of the Bolsheviks, the failure of the Tsarist government to solve the agrarian problem, the concentration of an impoverished and exploited proletariat in the factories of Petrograd, the fact that Lenin knew his own mind and nobody on the other side did - in short, a random jumble of economic, political, ideological, and personal causes, of long-term and short-term causes’[8].
+Take the following passage from the book: ‘If he were required to consider the causes of the Bolshevik revolution, he might name Russia's successive military defeats, the collapse of the Russian economy under pressure of war, the effective propaganda of the Bolsheviks, the failure of the Tsarist government to solve the agrarian problem, the concentration of an impoverished and exploited proletariat in the factories of Petrograd, the fact that Lenin knew his own mind and nobody on the other side did - in short, a random jumble of economic, political, ideological, and personal causes, of long-term and short-term causes’ (Carr, 1961).
 This is just one example where Carr talks about the Soviet Union in depth and while this may interest some readers, it is possible that this will not be of use or interest to others and hence cause them to either stop reading or dismiss the presented interpretation.

-Ultimately, E H Carr’s What is History? is a well-written and concise presentation of Carr’s interpretation of historiography, with the essential ideas being that complete objectivity in History is not possible and also that an historian’s environment influences the view and interpretations that they form.
-Although at times the book focusses too heavily on aspects of Russian history, its use of examples and analogies, amalgamated with the easy-to-understand vocabulary used by Carr, leads to it being a publication read by many which successfully convinces a number of the readers that his ideas are correct and sound.
+Ultimately, E.H.
+Carr’s What is History? is a well-written and concise presentation of Carr’s interpretation of historiography, with the essential ideas being that complete objectivity in History is not possible and also that a historian’s environment influences the view and interpretations that they form.
+Although at times the book focuses too heavily on aspects of Russian history, its use of examples and analogies, amalgamated with the easy-to-understand vocabulary used by Carr, leads to it being a publication read by many which successfully convinces a number of the readers that his ideas are correct and sound.
 The final chapter of the book, suggesting that history is ever changing, was also justified in that Carr later felt the need to publish a second edition of What is History?.

 Browse our vast selection of original essay samples, each expertly formatted and styled